ying-teaching/rn/docs/ch05/README.md

 ## 1 Installation

-After you initialize a project with `expo init myProject -t blank` command, go to the project folder using `cd myProject`, then install the following packages
+After you initialize a project with `expo init myProject -t blank` command, go to the project folder using `cd myProject`, then follow [Getting Started document](https://reactnavigation.org/docs/getting-started/) to install the following packages

-- navigation packages: `yarn add @react-navigation/native`
+- Navigation packages: `yarn add @react-navigation/native`
-- Some peer dependencies for Expo managed project: `expo install react-native-reanimated react-native-gesture-handler react-native-screens react-native-safe-area-context @react-native-community/masked-view`
+- Navigator Dependencies: `expo install react-native-screens react-native-safe-area-context`

 The reason that you use `expo install` is to let Expo selects the compatible packages. `yarn add` alwasy installs the latest version that may not work correctly with Expo.

-To finalize installation of `react-native-gesture-handler`, add the following at the top (make sure it's at the top and there's nothing else before it) of your entry file, usually it is `App.js`: `import 'react-native-gesture-handler';`

 ## 2 Stack Navigator